Blueberry French Toast Casserole

 Yes.
 In place of the blueberries, try strawberries, raspberries, or blackberries.
 Or try a medley of berries as I do for berries & cream French toast casserole.
 In the fall, try it with cranberries or thinly sliced apples or pears.

 You don’t need to prepare the casserole in advance, but I highly recommend you do.
 It will need to rest for at least 3 hours, but overnight is best.
-This allows the bread to really soak up that cinnamon-spiced egg custard.
-Both you and your blueberry French toast casserole can go ahead and get a good night’s rest… it’ll see you in the morning. 😉
+This allows the bread to really soak up the custard.
+Both you and your blueberry French toast casserole can then get a good night’s rest… it’ll see you in the morning!

 Print